Braided quantum mechanics and Majorana qubits at third root of unity: a color Heisenberg-Lie (super)algebra framework: Intermezzo: on braidings and multi-particle states

+Two different frameworks, which have been applied in the literature to multi-particle parastatistics, can be extended to mixed-bracket color Lie (super)algebras.
+At first we discuss how to introduce First-Quantized multi-particle sectors from graded Hopf algebras endowed with a braided tensor product \cite{maj}.
 A color Heisenberg-Lie (super)algebra ${\mathfrak h}$ induces a color Universal Enveloping Algebra $U\equiv {\cal U} ( {\mathfrak{h}})$ which has a status of a graded Hopf algebra endowed with a braided tensor product (see \cite{rbzha} and references therein for a recent account on color Hopf algebras).
 A natural framework to induce multi-particle quantization from single-particle quantum Hamiltonians consists in constructing multi-particle states in terms of Hopf algebra (co)structures; a particular role is played by the $\Delta: U\rightarrow U\otimes U$ coproduct.
 In \cite{{top1},{top2},{nbits}} this framework was applied to ${\mathbb Z}_2^n$-graded color Lie (super)algebras; it was used to prove the existence of signatures of $n$-bit parastatistics, i.e., of measurements whose results cannot be reproduced from ordinary bosons/fermions.

 The coassociativity of the coproduct, expressed as \bea \Delta^{(N+1)} &:=& (\Delta \otimes {\bf 1})\Delta^{(N)}=({\bf 1}\otimes \Delta)\Delta^{(N)}\quad{\textrm{(where $\Delta^{(1)}\equiv \Delta$), \quad implies }}\nonumber\\ \Delta^{(N)} &:& U\rightarrow U^{\otimes^{N+1}}=U\otimes \ldots \otimes U {\textrm{\quad ~~(the tensor product of $N+1$ spaces)}}. \eea